 NHSmail also has an encryption feature which means you can send encrypted emails to Gmail, Hotmail etc accounts: https://support.nhs.net/knowledge-base/encryption-guide-for-nhsmail/

 In the coming months your GP and/or clinical lead will only be able to communicate service-user identifiable secure information with your organisation via NHSMail or an accredited email system approved by NHS Digital (information is available here if you wish to accredit your own organisation, please see here for organisations who are already accredited).
 For the majority of providers, particularly those who do not have internal IT departments, the most simple solution to do this is to utilise your NHSMail account to share secure information which is open to all adult social care providers.

 All CQC registered adult social care organisations in Dorset (if not individually accredited) have been allocated NHSMail accounts via a fast track process in Spring 2020, therefore please continue/begin to use this for exchanging service-user identifiable information to ensure you are meeting GDPR requirements.

 Partners in Care are able to support you to activate and utilise your NHSmail account.
-Please see the NHSmail Solutions and NHSmail Help Desk Information within this page to support any queries you many have.
-You can contact the team for one to one support or book on to one of our upcoming NHSmail workshops by clicking here.
+Please see the 'downloadable information' within this page to support any queries you many have.
+You can also contact the team for one to one support.

 You may find the following links helpful when setting up and using your NHSMail account: